Sobha-Tech/Expense-Tracker/README.md

 # Expense Tracker

-This is a simple Python project to track daily expenses.
+This project is a simple Expense Tracker built using Python.
+It allows users to add daily expenses, categorize them, and view total spending.
+The project is designed to demonstrate basic Python concepts like lists, loops, functions, and user input handling.

 ## Features
 - Add expense